-User Scenarios and Acceptance Tests in Agile
+User Scenarios and Acceptance Tests in Software Development

 In this article we will explain what are User Scenarios (US) and Acceptance Tests (AT), what is their value and what are the general rules and requirements of writing them.